hamzaali278/SpeakCV_FYP1/README.md

-# SpeakCV
+## SpeakCV
-Our application, SpeakCV, is basically an automatic CV generating app which will help any Urdu speaking user in making a professional CV.
-The user will answer a few questions in Urdu and speech data will be recorded in phone.
+SpeakCV, is basically an automatic CV generating app which will help any Urdu speaking user in making a professional CV.\ The user will answer a few questions in Urdu and speech data will be recorded in phone.
 The data is then preprocessed and sent to a speaker independent ASR for speech recognition.
 The Urdu words are then translated to English.
 Our app will then use CV specific data and display it on a template.
 # Architecture used
 DeepSpeech2